-- a "Proper practices" in standing orders refer to the most recent version of Governance and Accountability for Local Councils a Practitioners' Guide. - b All payments by the council shall be authorised, approved and paid in accordance with the law, and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends.
+- a "Proper practices" in standing orders refer to the most recent version of "Governance and Accountability for Local Councils - a Practitioners' Guide". - b All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council's financial regulations. - c The Responsible Financial Officer shall the following documents to each councillor on a monthly basis prior to the meeting - i. the Council's receipts and payments for each month; - ii. the Council's aggregate receipts and payments for the year to date; - iii. the balances held at the end of the month being reported and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends. - d As soon as possible after the financial year end at 31 March, the Responsible